juliomatcom/responsive-github-extension/README.md

 # Responsive Github Extension
-Make github for Desktop more responsive, so you can split your screen.
+Make github.com for Desktop more responsive, so you can split your screen.

 ![](responsive_view.png)